Gautschi-type and implicit-explicit integrators for constrained wave equations: Introduction

 Partial differential equations of second order are widely used to model wave-type phenomena.
 They often appear in a semi-linear manner with an unbounded linear part and a moderate nonlinearity.
 In this paper, we consider wave-type equations

-with initial conditions~$u(0) = u^0$, $\dot u(0) = w^0$ which underlie an additional (linear) constraint of the form~$\calB u(t) = g(t)$.
+with initial conditions~$u(0) = u^0$, $\dot u(0) = w^0$, which underlie an additional (linear) constraint of the form~$\calB u(t) = g(t)$.
+Typically, $\calA$ and $\damp$ are differential operators; see Examples~\ref{exa:damped_wave} and \ref{exa:wave_constraint} below.
 Such systems can be considered as differential--algebraic equations (DAEs) in Banach spaces, also called {\em partial differential--algebraic equations} (PDAEs); see~\cite{LamMT13,Alt15} for an introduction.
 Second-order PDAEs of wave type appear, e.g., in the field of elastic multibody dynamics~\cite{Sim98,Sim13}, in problems on wave propagation with non-standard boundary conditions~\cite{Alt23}, or, more generally, if two second-order systems are coupled.

 For the time discretization of \eqref{eq:wave_intro} (without a constraint) the two main classes of methods are given by explicit and implicit schemes.
 The advantage of an explicit time-stepping lies in the easy implementation and possibility for parallelization.
 However, when combined with a spatial discretization small time steps have to be chosen.
 On the other hand, implicit methods are unconditionally stable and thus allow for large time steps.
 Here, however, a nonlinear system of equations has to be solved in each time step.
-Thus, it is desirable to use a scheme that takes the best from both methods and obtain a scheme which is unconditionally stable in the linear part, and treats the nonlinear term explicitly.
+Thus, it is desirable to use a scheme that takes the best from both methods and obtain a scheme that is unconditionally stable in the linear part, and treats the nonlinear term explicitly.
 In this work, we consider two types of methods, namely an implicit--explicit \CN scheme (IMEX) as well as an exponential integrator of Gautschi type.